 “Power to the Planet” by Mike Conley.)

-UPDATES TO THIS CHAPTER ARE BEING MADE
+UPDATES TO THIS CHAPTER HAVE TRANSFORMED INTO

 - It would cost over $29 Trillion to generate America’s baseload electric power with a 50 / 50 mix of wind and solar farms, on parcels of land totaling the area of Indiana.
 Or:

 - It would cost over $18 Trillion with Concentrated Solar Power (CSP) farms in the southwest deserts, on parcels of land totaling the area of West Virginia.
 Or:

 - We could do it for less than $3 Trillion with AP-1000 Light Water Reactors, on parcels totaling a few square miles.
 Or:

 - We could do it for $1 Trillion with liquid-fueled Molten Salt Reactors, on the same amount of land, but with no water cooling, no risk of meltdowns, and the ability to use our stockpiles of nuclear “waste” as a secondary fuel.